docdann/assetkit/README.md

 `ASSETKIT_REGISTRY` environment variable if desired.

-To enable package name tab-completion for `assetkit registry pull`, install the optional `argcomplete` dependency and add the following to your shell profile:
+To enable package name tab-completion for `assetkit registry pull`, install the optional `argcomplete` dependency and either run `activate-global-python-argcomplete --user` or add the following to your shell profile:

 ```bash
 eval "$(register-python-argcomplete assetkit)"  # or `assetkit completion bash`